barnesrouter/barnes2022/content/blog/barnes-dog-days-of-summer-tent-sidewalk-sale/index.md

 ---
 FALL PLANT SALE

-Come enjoy 25% OFF in-stock Trees, Shrubs and Perennials.
+Come enjoy 4% OFF in-stock Potted Trees, Shrubs and Perennials

 New fall arrivals are not included in this sale.